sensy-one/E1/README.md

 - Save your configuration — it will be applied immediately to your device.

 > Note: Make sure your desktop is connected to the same network as your Home Assistant / Sensor.

+> Tip: If you run into trouble, you can always have a look at the [YouTube video](https://www.youtube.com/watch?v=raLACrPG8EM) for guidance.

 ## 🔄 Firmware on the Fly